swaptacular/swpt_accounts/protocol.rst

-.. [#message-limitations] Server implementations MAY impose additional restrictions on the format and the content of this string, as long as these restictions are precisely defined, and known in advance.
+.. [#message-limitations] Server implementations MAY impose additional restrictions on the format and the content of this string, as long as these restrictions are precisely defined, and known in advance.

 .. [#commit] When ``committed_amount`` is zero, this would be a no-op.
   When the commit is successful, an `AccountUpdate`_ message, and